ProfessorKolodziej/cm523-your-favorite-recipe/README.md

 ### 4. Start the assignment

-1. Clear the screen using the Command+K keyboard shortcut if you are on a mac, or `cls` and hit enter if you are on Windows.
+1. Clear the screen using the Command + K keyboard shortcut if you are on a Mac, or `cls` and hit enter if you are on Windows.
 2. Type `npm run start`, and hit enter.
 3. A new browser window will open with a preview of your assignment, and your terminal will run the start script.
 4. From now on, until you stop the script using the Control + C keyboard shortcut, your browser will show any change you make in VSCode instantly.